 Well, here it is.
 The last draft before you call your novel done.
 Sort of.

 Despite finishing your story at long last, until it is actually published you’ll find yourself going back to it again and again, tweaking here and there.
-My first book, which was completed 20 years ago, has just been placed under contract.
-And all through those 20 years, the ‘final draft’ has been reworked over and over as I’ve grown as a writer.
+My first book took 20 years to be placed under contract.
+And all through those 20 years, the ‘final draft’ had been reworked over and over as I grew as a writer.

 With a vocal following demanding the next book ASAP, I no longer have the questionable luxury of years to re-write.
 To me the final draft ultimately means I have a story I’m now willing to put out in public.
 Nonetheless, during the time between finishing off the final draft and when it actually goes on sale, I’m still sneaking tweaks in.

 But talking about all this is putting the cart before the horse.
 First, you have to actually get the third draft of your book done.
 Let’s go over that now.

 Even after taking a week or so off since completing the second draft (you did take a break, right?), you’ve gone what I call ‘edit blind’.
 This is where, because you know how your story is supposed to read, your familiarity with it works against you.
 As you re-read it now, your brain inserts missing words or scans over spelling errors.
 You literally can’t see those mistakes even though you’re looking right at them.

 So grab this awesome tool and let it go over your document now.
 Yes, it will find sentence fragments and bad grammar that you meant to have in there.
 You will be clicking ‘Ignore’ a lot.
 But it’s worth the boredom and minutes used to get this done.
 There will be plenty of ‘How the hell did I miss that?’ coming from your little writing corner.
 You might even feel dumb.
 But imagine how much dumber you’d feel if these mistakes got out.